Scalingo/terraform-provider-encrypted/README.md

 ### Configuration

-To configure the provider you must give it an encryption key.
+To configure the provider you must give it an encryption key or use the ENCRYPTION_KEY environment variable.

 ```
 provider "encrypted" {